Movement System

 Documentation Unreal Engine AI Movement

-Tactical AI positioning with direction sampling, distance maintenance, strafing, and pawn avoidance.
+Tactical AI positioning with direction sampling, distance maintenance, strafing, navmesh awareness, and pawn avoidance.

 When to Use This